TheTrainingBoss/Sitefinity-Developers-Workshop/Introduction/readme.md

 keywords and so on.

-Your custom server-side code can be placed directly into a standard ASP.NET page or user control code-behind.
+Your custom server-side code can be placed directly into a standard ASP.NET page or user control code-behind or MVC Controller.
 Because these are added to the same Sitefinity application project, your code runs within the Sitefinity context, and will execute with the same context as the currently logged in (or anonymous) user.